g-jackson/cs4098/README.md

 * Download and Run OpenEMR .deb installer
 * This installs copy's 'openemr' folder into webroot
 * Copy the "openemr" folder provided in the repository into the webroot.
+(You may need to have admin permissions to copy to the webroot.)
 This will integrate pathway support into newly installed OpenEMR
 * This folder will have to have read/write/execute capabilities by the webserver so chown-ing the openemr folder to the webserver will be nessecary (The required commands will be webserver and platform dependant):
 * `sudo chown -R www-data openemr`
 * Browse to http://localhost.com/openemr